Legislative requirement for regulating education standards

 An overview of the legal requirements

-The Nursing and Midwifery Order 2001 ('the Order') requires us to establish and maintain a register and, in doing so, to prescribe the requirements to be met as to the evidence of good health and good character in order to satisfy the Registrar that an applicant is capable of safe and effective practice as a nurse or midwife (article 5(2) (b)).
+The Nursing and Midwifery Order 2001 ('the Order') requires us to establish and maintain a register and, in doing so, to prescribe the requirements to be met as to the evidence of good health and good character in order to satisfy the Registrar that an applicant is capable of safe and effective practice as a nurse, midwife or nursing associate (article 5(2) (b)).

 The requirements for registration are specified further in rules 5(1)(a), 5(1)(e) and 6, for renewal of registration in rule 13(1)(a), and for readmission to the register, rule 15 of the Nursing and Midwifery Council (Education, Registration and Registration Appeals) Rules 2004, as amended.